Explore Midcentury Icons, Celebrity Homes, and Modernism Week

 Modernism Week – October

 Held each fall, Modernism Week – October is a more intimate, four-day version of the celebrated festival.
-Featuring a curated mix of architecture tours, design talks, and special events, it offers visitors a relaxed way to enjoy Palm Springs' modernist gems—without the February crowds.
+Featuring a curated mix of architecture tours, design talks, and special events, it offers visitors a relaxed way to enjoy Palm Springs' modernist gems—without the crowds that typically gather in February.
 The cooler autumn weather makes it an ideal time for exploring, whether you're joining a guided tour or taking in the desert's distinctive design scene at your own pace.

 Together, these two events are cornerstones of Palm Springs' year-round celebration of architecture, complementing the city's many walking, biking, and bus tours that showcase its world-famous Desert Modern style.